Why Didn't They Tell You?

 The featured image of this post shows Menes (also called Narmer) wearing the white crown of Upper (Southern) Egypt as the first Pharaoh of the Two Lands subduing Asiatics from the Delta (the most northern part of Egypt).

 Paraphrasing what the great Egyptologist and renaissance man of letters Cheikh Anta Diop said in his masterful work African Origin of Civilization: Myth or Reality, until the Egyptologists, Archeologists, Paleontologists, and Historians come clean, we (the world) will not have an accurate understanding of the origins and evolution of world civilization and history, especially western civilization, until we correctly connect ancient Egypt with Africa.
-All of the above specialists want to start Egyptian history around 3,100 B.C., around the time that Mesopotamian civilization is said to have started.
+All of the above specialists want to start Egyptian civilization around 3,100 B.C., around the time that Mesopotamian civilization is said to have started.
 What does Egypt look like around 3,100 – 3,200 B.C.?
 Most importantly, it has achieved empire status with the conquest of much of what is now Lower Egypt giving it an empire that extends at least from the apex of the Nile Delta to the first cataract of the Nile River, a distance of about 700 miles and hundreds of miles wide.
 They had a system of writing, mathematics, and well-developed organizational skills needed to rule and administer such a large area.
 This was not a civilization that is in its infancy.

 I turn to the eminent Egyptologist (some would say the greatest Egyptologist to ever live) Sir W. M. Flinders Petrie who said, “To suppose that the civilization we find under Menes [first Pharaoh of the Two Lands] started full-blown at that age, or to suppose that the dynastic conquerors of Egypt had no rulers before their acquisition of the whole country, is necessarily absurd.
 Before a king of Thinis-Abydos (from which Menes came) could possibly proceed to establish a new capital for the lower country at Memphis, the way must have been prepared by a long series of predecessors conquering and consolidating their power.
 That such a course of organization occupied three or four centuries is highly probable. “(A History of Egypt, Part One, p.
 2).
 It would be just as absurd to hold that the essential elements of the American civilization began when the Europeans settled in North America in the early 17th century.
 They brought with them all the elements needed to plant an advanced civilization: writing, religion, organizational skills, and manual/technical skills such as those needed for building houses and other structures.
 Without bringing with them certain knowledge, it would not have been possible to establish a university, namely, Harvard, in less than two decades after landing at Plymouth.
 It took more than three or four centuries for these things to develop in England, even after receiving a jump start from Rome.